'He Did Not Pray': Fallout Grows From Trump's Photo-Op At St. John's Church

 DC residents — Go home.
 Be safe

 When the federal force rushed at protesters outside the White House, journalists were also pushed out.
-Officers attacked Australian reporter Amelia Brace and also hit cameraman Tim Myers, prompting Australia's Prime Minister Scott Morrison to call for an investigation.
+Officers attacked Australian reporter Amelia Brace and also hit cameraman Tim Myers, prompting Australian Prime Minister Scott Morrison to call for an investigation.
 The scene played out on live TV, during Australia's breakfast-time Sunrise show.

 "While live on air, Myers was struck in the chest by a riot shield and Brace was clubbed with a police baton," Australia's 7NEWS reports.

-Note: An earlier version of this Web story mistakenly said that President Trump walked to St. John's Church nearly 30 minutes before Washington's 7 p.m. curfew began.
-In fact, he walked there a few minutes after the curfew began.